Ashishkasaudhan/Aws-microservice-components/README.md

 ____
 ## Execution Steps
 1. Clone the git repo.
-2. Go To Infrastructure-dev and open the terragrunt.hcl file.
+2. Go to Infrastructure-dev and open the terragrunt.hcl file.
 3. Provide the S3 bucket name, which holds the state files for our services
 <img width="800" alt="image" src="https://user-images.githubusercontent.com/12654660/215960510-0c84df45-83d5-4338-bb33-aafe8f1509f3.png">